Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

 Like character classes, bracket expressions are used to define a set of characters that match a pattern.
 Unlike character classes, however, bracket expressions features slightly different syntax, notation, and use cases.
-Whereas character classes are defined using square brackets `[]`,
+Whereas character classes provide prederined categories of characters using escape sequences, bracket expressions allow users to define custom character sets or ranges defined within square brackets.
+Specifically, character classes are defined by enclosing characters within a set of square brackets `[]` and can be used to specify specific characters (e.g., `[abc]` would match any instance of a, b, or c), or to define a range of characters that encloses any characters in between (e.g., `[a-z]` all instances of lowercase letters in a given string).
+Character classes are useful because they allow users to specify multiple characters in a condensed syntax, such that they do not need to write out [a,b,c,d,e,f...z].

+Another important feature of regex related to bracket expressions are negated bracket expressions, which are created by placing a carat (`^`) after the open square bracket.
+Negated bracket expressions result in the expression matching any character *not* included in the character class.
+For instance, the regular expression [^a-z] matches any character that is *not* a lowercase letter.
+To put it another way, excludes the range of characters from 'a' to 'z'.
+Thus, if we had the string "Hello123!".
+Applying the regular expression [^a-z] to this string would match the '1', '2', '3', and '!'.The lowercase letters 'H', 'e', 'l', 'l', and 'o', however, would not be matched because they fall within the negated range.

+Our regular expression for detecting URLs uses bracket expressions to great effect for concisely matching a great variety of characters.
+Specifically, it takes advantage of three classes:  1) (`[\da-z\.-]`), 2) (`[a-z\.]`), and 3) (`[\/\w \.-]`).

+Why don't we break these bracket expressions down in more detail?
+First up is, (`[\da-z\.-]`).
+This bracket expression uses (`\d`) to match any digit from 0 to 9.
+Additionally, its use of `a-z` allows it to match any lowercase letter.
+Finally, `\. -` escapes and matches a dot (`.`), a hyphen (`-`), and a blank space.
+Together, these smaller portions allow this expression to match any alphanumeric characters, dots, hyphens, and spaces that might be used in a URL.
+Moving on, next up we have (`[a-z\.]`).
+In this bracket expression, like before,`a-z` allows matching of any lowercase letter and `\.` escapes and matches the literal dot character.
+Together, these patterns allow this expression to match lowercase letters and dots for matching top-level domain names (e.g., .com, .edu).
+Last but not least we have (`[\/\w \.-]`).
+This bracket expression first uses `\/` to escape and match literal forward slashes (`/`).
+Next, it uses the predefined `\w` character class (note how character classes and bracket expressions can be used synergystically) to match any word character.
+Then it leaves a blank space to match any empty spaces, before finally using (`\. -`) in a fashion similar to bracket expression 1 to  match a dot (`.`), a hyphen (`-`), and a blank space.
+Overall, this bracket expression allows matching of forward slashes, word characters, spaces, dots, and hyphens to target the wide variety of additional URL query parameters.

+Hopefully, with this example now in place you can see how overall, character classes are a highly useful tool for writing more concise and powerful regular expressions.
-Generally speaning, when attempting to match a set of characters that follow a specific pattern or order, bracket expressions may be a better choice, as they provide a greater degree of flexibility

-Overall, the choice between character classes and bracket expressions depends on the specific requirements of your pattern, and often a combination of both may prove the best solution.
+Generally speaning, when attempting to match a set of characters that follow a specific pattern or order, bracket expressions may be a better choice, as they provide a greater degree of flexibility, though overall, the choice between character classes and bracket expressions depends on the specific requirements of your pattern, and often a combination of both may provide the best solution.

 ### Greedy and Lazy Match

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

 In regular expressions, greedy and lazy matching refer to two different applications of quantifiers responsible for controlling how much text can be matched by particular patterns.
 For more information on quantifiers see the section on [quantifiers](#quantifiers).
 To put it simply, greedy matching matches as *much* text as possible while still allowing the overall pattern to match, whereas lazy matching, also referred to as non-greedy matching, matches as *little* text as possible while still allowing the overall pattern to match.
 Another way to consider the difference between greedy and lazy matching is that, as a greedy property owner may attempt to possess as much realestate as possible, greedy matching attempts to possess the maximum number of characters.
 Alternatively, as a lazy land owner may not be bothered to attempt to claim extra land, lazy matching only attempts to possess the minimum nuber of characters possible.

     Greedy Matching
 Greedy matching is generally the default in regular expressions, meaning that they by their nature, regular expressions attempt to match as much text as possible while still satisfying the specified pattern.
 This makes sense, as since regular expressions are designed as tool that uses patterns to search, match, and manipulate text, it stands to reason that they would attempt to match as much text as possible by default.
 When applying greedy matching regular expressions takes advantage of the `*`, `+`, and `?` quantifiers to allow them to match text.
 To reiterate in the context of greedy and lazy matching: